Posts

 Image

 As summer fades and the nights grow longer, horror fans know it’s the perfect season to settle in with something chilling.
 The weather is cooling down but the movies are hotting up, with October bringing a fresh slate of nightmares to the screen.
 From haunted lakes and cursed rituals to survival stories and sly satires, 2025’s autumn horror releases offer plenty of reasons to keep the lights on and pulses racing well past Halloween.
 With a ton on offer, here’s the pick of the releases for this month so dive in and enjoy.
-Bone Lake When Sage and Diego book a secluded lakeside mansion for a romantic getaway, they expect privacy and a chance to reconnect.
+Bone Lake Sage and Diego book a secluded lakeside mansion for a romantic getaway, expecting privacy and a chance to reconnect.
 But their plans are upended when they arrive to find another couple already claiming the same rental.
 Polite introductions quickly give way to suspicion, attraction, and a dangerous battle of wills that spirals into a night of escalating mind games, buried secrets, and shocking violence.
-A blend of psychological th...
+A blend of psychological thriller and u...

 Personal Shopper Summary and Review - Shopping for the Living, Listening for the Dead